The New Thought Movement and the Law of Attraction

 In 1906, William Walker Atkinson (1862-1932) used the phrase in his New Thought Movement book Thought Vibration or the Law of Attraction in the Thought World, stating that “like attracts like.”
 The following year, Elizabeth Towne, the editor of The Nautilus Magazine, a Journal of New Thought, published Bruce Maclelland´s book Prosperity Through Thought Force, in which he summarized the principle, stating: “You are what you think, not what you think you are.”

-In 1937, author Napoleon Hill published his book Think and Grow Rich which went on to become one of the best selling books of all time, selling over 60 million copies.
+In 1937, author Napoleon Hill published his book Think and Grow Rich which went on to become one of the best-selling books of all time, selling over 60 million copies.
 In this book, he discusses the importance of controlling your own thoughts in order to achieve success, as well as the energy that thoughts have and their ability to attract other thoughts.
-In the beginning of the book, Napoleon Hill mentions a “secret” to success, and promises to indirectly describe it at least once in every chapter of the book.
-It is never named directly for he says that discovering it on one´s own is far more beneficial.
-Many people have argued over what the secret actually is, with some arguing that is was the Law of Attraction.
-Hill states the “secret” to which he refers is mentioned no fewer that a hundred times, yet reference to “attract” is used less than 30 times in the text.
+In the beginning of the book, Napoleon Hill mentions a “secret” to success and promises to indirectly describe it at least once in every chapter of the book.
+It is never named directly, for he says that discovering it on one´s own is far more beneficial.
+Many people have argued over what the secret actually is, with some arguing that it was the Law of Attraction.
+Hill states the “secret,” to which he refers, is mentioned no fewer than a hundred times, yet reference to “attract” is used less than 30 times in the text.
 Most students of the book claim the secret is hidden in its title: THINK (i.e., thoughts).